DaveGreen-Games/ShapeEngine/README.md

 ## Examples

-You can download the newest builds of the Example & Demo Project on [Itch io](https://davegreengames.itch.io/shape-engine).
-Right now there is no demo project but I will start working on it as soon as I have v1.0 finished.
-You can also just clone the repo and inspect the example & demo projects there.
+> You can download the newest builds of the Example Project on [Itch io](https://davegreengames.itch.io/shape-engine).
+You can clone the repo and inspect the example projects there as well.

+- Examples are simple scenes that focus on one specific area or feature of Shape Engine.
+- Examples showcase the various capabilities of Shape Engine, allowing users to explore various features.
+- The examples cover all major features of Shape Engine, ensuring that users can grasp its full potential.

 ## **Features**

+> In general my goal is to provide the most relevant system a game dev needs without adding a solution for every possible problem.

 - [Polygon Fracturing](https://youtu.be/RaKz4q_zYrg)
 - [Delaunay Triangulation](https://youtu.be/eJqZB-e6m54)